jch/personal-finance/README.md

 * Individual Retirement Account (IRA)
 * Charitable giving.
 Contributions to eligible organizations can be itemized as a deduction
+* Stick to low cost index funds.
+Fees matter.
+* If possible, use alternate weighting in your index funds (equal weight or similar) as opposed to market-cap weighting.

 ## Extras